Cherrybook.

 Why we do it this way

 Affiliate commissions let Cherrybook exist without asking roasters to pay for listings or users to pay for access.
 The trade-off is that we have a small financial interest in you clicking through and buying.
-We think that’s acceptable only if our recommendations are independent of which roasters pay best, which is why the Northscore methodology is published and auditable.
+We think that’s acceptable only if our recommendations are independent of which roasters pay best, which is why the Cherry’s Index methodology is published and auditable.
 See About Cherrybook for how the score is computed.

 Regulatory context